TL;DR

 - Application Support: We help you complete the application forms correctly and handle communications with the insurer, making the process smooth and hassle-free.

 Leaving a legacy is one of the most profound acts of love a grandparent can undertake.
-Life insurance provides the certainty and security to ensure that your financial wishes are fulfilled, protecting your grandchildren and preserving the wealth you've worked a lifetime to build.
+Life insurance provides the certainty and security to help support that your financial wishes are fulfilled, protecting your grandchildren and preserving the wealth you've worked a lifetime to build.
 It’s a final gift that keeps on giving, providing opportunity and stability for generations to come.

 Can I get life insurance if I have pre-existing medical conditions?